Best Pens for Inking

 2. Speedball Sketching Project Set used with Super Black India Ink – Normally you see these types of pens (called dip pens) in calligraphy, but they're also great for drawing.
 This particular set came with two pens and 6 nibs total.
 With the pointedness of the nib you can get very fine lines for detail.
 I save these dip pens for when I'm doing precise line work that requires total control over line weight.
 The only thing you need to be careful with is dipping the pens into too much ink which blots a huge puddle on your drawing.
 I've ruined a few drawings that way.
 Take it easy on the ink and you'll be good to use these for your detailed line work.

 4. Prismacolor Brush Tip Marker - This is actually labeled as a marker but it functions more like a brush pen.
 It's similar to the Faber-Castell artist pens, but this product has lots of COLOR options!
-For the drawing above in this blog post I primarily used these pens.
 They lay nicely over Copic markers and it's easy to add a variety of line weight with the brush tip.
 Most of my drawings were created with this pen in some capacity.

 5. Pentel Pigment Ink Brush Pen - This is easily one of my favorite inking pens, and another staple in many illustrators’ collections.
 It creates beautiful, full brush strokes with a nice texture.
 It feels like a paint brush without having to dip into any paint.
 There is a little bit of a learning curve with the pen though.
 You need to practice applying pressure to master your brush strokes.
 Learn to use the smallest amount of pressure for your thin lines and learn how to press hard for your thick lines without pressing too hard and blotting ink on your page.
 The beauty of this pen is all in your pressure control but if you learn how to master that you will really enjoy this pen.